-The exams of each organization however will differ in the questions that show up and on the particular slant (bias) of that organization.
+The exams of each organization, however, will differ in the questions that show up and on the particular slant (bias) of that organization.

 For example, while I have never taken the NASM personal trainer test, I'm told it puts a lot of emphasis on joint angles and biomechanics.
-This is good information to know, however some of the NASM trainers I've met seem to be lacking in knowledge about basic health issues like cholesterol and blood pressure and some aspects of periodization.
+This is good information to know, however, some of the NASM trainers I've met seem to be lacking in knowledge about basic health issues like cholesterol and blood pressure and some aspects of periodization.

-The ACSM personal trainer test often called the “best” certification relies heavily on mathematic calculations that 99% of personal trainers will NEVER use.
+The ACSM personal trainer test – often called the “best” certification – relies heavily on mathematic calculations that 99% of personal trainers will NEVER use.
 Again, it’s a fine fitness cert, but many trainers may find that what they studied for the test, never shows up in “the real world”.

 Tip.
 If you want to learn personal training from a personal trainer, read my book Personal Fitness Training Beyond The Basics.
-I wrote that book so I could be your mentor.

 Certification organizations also might differ in what they require you to do before you take their exam.
 The National Strength and Conditioning Association (NSCA) for example, requires that people have a college degree before they can take the CSCS test.